 Effortlessly target your user for notification delivery across different endpoints

 You can use the notifications API to target a personal Microsoft account or a work or school Azure Active Directory (Azure AD) account to deliver notifications.
 The platform distributes this notification to all user endpoints running your application or service, including Windows UWP, iOS, Android, and web endpoints.
 This capability helps maximize outreach by ensuring appropriate notifications can reach your target, wherever they are.

 Easily manage notifications across endpoints

-Using the Microsoft Graph notifications client SDK within your client application, you can update the state of a notification and sync that state across all endpoints.
+Using the new and improved notifications client SDK within your client application, you can update the state of a notification and sync that state across all endpoints.
 For example, when a user acts on a notification on one device, you can update the state of this notification (such as marking it as read or dismissed), and the same state change will be distributed to all other endpoints.
 The Microsoft Graph notifications API tracks the state of your user’s notifications in a centralized way, making it easy for you to ensure that your notifications are handled once, and dismissed everywhere, thereby minimizing redundancy and ensuring a great customer experience.

 Retrieve notification state and history